Rocky Mountains, British Columbia, Canada: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Check that you pick the correct kind.
-Most adapters currently being sold are just plug changers and require your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Take care to find the correct kind.
+The majority of adapters on sale are just plugs and expect your electronics to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most locations.

 Travel neck pillow